Top 5 Bolt Action Military Rifles

 Unlike German Mausers, of which much has already been written, and much more yet spurious rifles exist on the market, the Yugoslavian Mauser has the distinct luxury of being a very well made, and seldom used rifle, without the macabre desirability that German Mausers attract.
 You can therefore own one of the best bolt action rifles ever made, that will shoot excellently and stand the test of time, for a very reasonable price.

 How to order

-All these rifles are available to order, with a valid firearm license and variation, or they can be deactivated as requested.
+All of our Top 5 Bolt Action Military Rifles are available to order, with a valid firearm licence and variation, or they can be deactivated as requested.
 They can either be bought in the shop.
-Please call or email with your requirements.
+Please call 0113 256 9163 or email [email protected] with your requirements.